 If you follow the tech conference circuit as closely as we do, you’ll notice that seemingly every year the likes of South by South West (SXSW) and the Mobile World Congress (MWC) bring us a host of new social media startups.
-From Twitter to FourSquare to Gowalla to Highlight, new ways to connect with each other are flooding the market like a Yankee Candle Store on Mothers Day.
+From Twitter to FourSquare to Gowalla, new ways to connect with each other are flooding the market like a Yankee Candle Store on Mothers Day.
 With so many new social media outlets popping up all over the web each year it would seem that getting your social media presence to soar would be simple.
 Yet as many startup businesses will attest, this can be a much larger task than it seems.

 There are plenty of ways to go about increasing your stamp on the web via social media, as this blog has shown time and time again.
 One of the most effective and possibly most underrated methods is to build a website that is optimized for mobile devices.